rogervinas/spring-cloud-stream-kafka-confluent-avro-schema-registry/README.md

 ## Implementing the Consumer

-For the consumer to be able to consume "Sensor" v1 and v2 messages we define the schema as:
+For the consumer to be able to consume Sensor v1 and v2 messages we define the schema in [consumer/avro/sensor.avsc](consumer/src/main/avro/sensor.avsc) as:
 ```json
 {
   "namespace" : "com.example",